Chris Dzadovsky first visited St. Lucie County in 1994, and made our area his permanent home in 2003.

 As one of four County Commissioners serving as a board member of the Transportation Planning Organization, Chris works in cooperation with representatives of Fort Pierce, Port St Lucie, the St. Lucie County School District and transportation representatives to ensure responsible planning for roads, sidewalks and bike paths throughout the area.

 Chris also serves as an alternate member on the Treasure Coast Regional Planning Council and the Value Adjustment Board, as well as being a member of the Blueway Advisory Committee.

-He has been a board member of the St. Lucie County Fire District throughout his eight years in office, and has served as the Chair of the Fire District board.
+He has been a board member of the St. Lucie County Fire District throughout his nine years in office, and will serve as the Chair of the Fire District board for 2018.